 Here at Guru, we think of sales enablement as a means to drive revenue by empowering all customer-facing teams to be the best that they can be at their jobs.
 Successful sales enablement strategies center around instilling confidence in teams and equipping them with the tools and knowledge that they need to effectively engage with customers through every stage of the customer’s journey.

 Regardless of which definition you subscribe to, the foundation of sales enablement remains consistent and clear: to empower people to be the best that they can be at their jobs.
 Sales enablement empowers teams, cross-functionally, to drive revenue and, at the end of the day, equips them with the tools and knowledge that they need to be confident in their jobs.

 Of course, instilling confidence in others is not a simple task and it takes a special and dynamic person or program to fit the bill.
 With only 54.3% of sales reps actually hitting their quota as of 2019, the need is there.
 So what are the ingredients of an effective enablement strategy?

-Before we delve into each facet of successful enablement strategies, it’s critical to establish what enablement means to you.
+Before we delve into each facet of a successful process, it’s critical to establish what sales enablement means to you.
 The reality is that sales enablement looks different at every company.
 Its role and function is entirely dependent on the organization and the specific pain points they’re looking to address.

 Now how about them digits?